Sammons Rider Occupational Therapy Assistant Courses

-The OTA program curriculum, designed by our expert faculty, allows for excellent classroom education and unmatched clinical learning experiences to prepare you for a rewarding career after graduation.
+The Sammons Rider Occupational Therapy Assistant Program curriculum, designed by our expert faculty, allows for excellent classroom education and unmatched clinical learning experiences to prepare you for a rewarding career after graduation.

 There are 24 prerequisite credits, followed by 65 credits in the program, for a total of 89 required credits.
 The university has credit requirements for a bachelor's degree. 澳门六合彩官网直播 Essential Studies is the required curriculum for all undergraduate students.
 This requirement will add to the total credits required through the OTA program and more information can be found on the 澳门六合彩官网直播 essential studies webpage.